 The continued spread of the Covid-19 virus is having a profound impact on society.
-We have continued to follow the announcements and updates from the Government and the Department of Health in an effort to limit the spread of the virus.
-Our Board of Directors are taking this very seriously and following the most recent announcements we have decided to implement a number of measures to protect the health and safety of our staff, clients and wider society.
+We have continued to follow the announcements and updates from the Government and the Department of Health to limit the spread of the virus.
+Our Board of Directors is taking this very seriously and following the most recent announcements we have decided to implement several measures to protect the health and safety of our staff, clients and wider society.

 Some of the measures we have taken include:

 • Remote working – Where staff are working remotely.
 We have tested the IT systems and infrastructure to ensure it is robust and secure, and resilience testing will continue.
 This will enable us to continue operating fully should the offices need to close completely.

 • Travel – All non-essential business travel has been suspended and any client meetings for the foreseeable future will be by telephone or Video conference.

 • Meetings – We have asked our employees to conduct internal meetings, via conference or video calls.
 Rather than face-to-face, where possible.

 We continue to monitor the developments and will contact you with any changes to the above.

 If you have any questions or queries about the measures we have taken, please contact me or your City Trust contact person.

 Chief Executive Officer